New +s directory permissions lead to failing is_file() in template path resolution

 Apart from that I can't say exactly what the reason for +s is but maybe that's caused by your httpd's umask rather than TYPO3 itself?

-#3 Updated by Gregor Favre almost 2 years ago
+#3 Updated by Gregor Favre over 2 years ago

 I created a test PHP script which extracts the TYPO3 core like in the UpdateService of the install tool: